GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 ## Known Limitations:

-Video seeking does not work on some browsers due to the lack of support in Dataverse for partial file downloads.
+Video seeking does not work on some browsers and some Dataverse instances due to the lack of support in some Dataverse storageIO drivers for partial file downloads.
 As of now, Seeking does not work in Chrome but does work in Firefox.
 Other browsers haven't been tested.

 ## How can I help?
 These tools were developed through the [Qualitative Data Repository](https://qdr.syr.edu) but are being offered to the Dataverse community at large.
 If you are interested in adding additional previewers, or in maintaining/enhancing existing ones, contact us at [qdr@syr.edu](mailto:qdr.syr.edu) or work through github to fork/make pull-requests against the repository.